desh-woes/private-ai/#60DaysOfUdacity.md

 1. Today I got started with lesson 7.
 Having completed the project for lesson 6.
 I still have to follow up on some of my issues in the open mind channel but will do that tomorrow maybe.

 2. I also looked at some content on how to get started with open source software development.
 It is a field I am interested.
 Feel free to reach out is you have any ideas or hacks.

+### Day 40:
+**Update** - 6/08/2019
+1. Today I continued working towards completing the challenge course, now in lesson 7 and in my last month of internship, things are getting a bit more hectic as I am striving for complete understanding.

+2. Also exploring ideas for the project showcase, might engage in the style transfer project as I have seen some cool results and will like to explore how that works, This depends a lot on how much time I have but will see how things go.